Metro Transit (Minnesota): Other corridors

-Additionally, the Riverview Corridor transitway project, which will likely be a streetcar, would likely be added to the METRO system but is not currently being planned directly by Metro Transit.

 Bus routes

 Metro Transit operates 123 bus routes, 66 of which are local routes and 51 are express routes.
 An additional six bus routes are operated under contract with Maple Grove Transit.
 In 2012, Metro Transit buses averaged 230,575 riders per weekday.
 The system operates almost 900 wait shelters, including 180 reclaimed from CBS Outdoor in March 2014.

 Bus routes are numbered in accordance to portions of the metropolitan area served.
 Bus routes that primarily serve Minneapolis are numbered 1–49, 50–59 are inner-city limited-stop routes, 60–89 primarily serve St. Paul, and route 94 is an express route that connects the core areas of Minneapolis and St. Paul via I-94.
 100 series routes are primarily commuter routes connecting outlying neighborhoods of Minneapolis and St. Paul to the cities' cores, as well as the University of Minnesota.
-200 series routes serve the northeast metro, 300 series the southeast, 400 series the southern Dakota and Scott County suburbs, 500 series the suburbs of Richfield, Edina, and Bloomington, 600 series the west and southwest metro, 700 series the northwest metro and 800 series northern Anoka County suburbs.
+200 series routes serve the northeast metro, 300 series the southeast, 400 series the southern Dakota and Scott County suburbs, 500 series the suburbs of Richfield, Edina, and Bloomington, 600 series the west and southwest metro, 700 series the northwest metro and 800 series serves northern Anoka County suburbs.

 Three-digit route numbers are further subdivided into two groups.
 Routes ending in x00–x49 are typically local service bus routes connecting METRO stations, shopping areas and other local destinations, whereas those ending in x50–x99 are primarily express service routes which connect outlying suburbs and park and ride facilities to the central business districts of Minneapolis and St. Paul.
 Additionally, the Northstar Commuter Rail line is publicly given route number 888.

 High Frequency Network

 A sub-network branded as the High Frequency Network (originally spelled Hi-Frequency) was created on September 9, 2006.
 This network highlights sixteen routes that offer headways of 15 minutes or better during weekdays from 6 am to 7 pm and Saturdays from 9 am to 6 pm.
-As of December 2023, segments of Routes 2, 3, 6, 10, 11, 18, 21, 64, 54 and all of Routes 63, 515 and METRO A, C, D, Blue, and Green Lines are part of the High Frequency Network.
+As of December 2023, segments of Routes 2, 3, 6, 10, 11, 18, 54, 64 and all of Routes 21, 63, and METRO A, C, D, Blue, Orange, and Green Lines are part of the High Frequency Network.
 All of Route 16 and segments of Routes 5, 19 and 84 were formerly part of the network until being replaced by METRO lines in the same corridor.
+As of June 2025, the High Frequency Network is no longer referenced on Metro Transit's maps or its website.

 Northstar Line

 The Northstar Line is a commuter rail line providing service between Minneapolis and Big Lake, Minnesota, which opened on November 16, 2009.
-There are additional bus connections to Becker and St. Cloud, with five round-trips in the peak direction, one reverse commute round-trip on weekdays, and three round-trips on Saturdays and Sundays.
-Additional service is provided on event days, such as during Twins and Vikings games or the Super Bowl.
+There are additional bus connections to Becker and St. Cloud, with three round-trips in the peak direction, one reverse commute round-trip on weekdays, and no weekend service.
+Additional service is provided on event days, such as during Twins and Vikings games.
 However, service is not provided on holidays.
+In August 2025, the agency announced the discontinuation of the line in favor of bus service, the last day of services is planned for January 2026.